decentralized-identity/sidetree/docs/protocol.md

    Each Sidetree operation is required to show a protocol-specified proof-of-work for it to be recognized as a valid operation.
 Sidetree nodes would simply discard any operations that do not meet the proof-of-work requirements.
 Proof-of-work degrades the ability of bad actors to effectively spam the system.

 # Sidetree Transaction Processing
 A Sidetree transaction represents a batch of operations to be processed by Sidetree nodes.
-A Sidetree transaction __must__ be  __valid__ before individual operations within it can be processed.
+Each transaction is assigned a logical incrementing number starting from 1, this _transaction number_ deterministically defines the order of transactions, and thus the order of operations.
+The _transaction number_ is assigned to all Sidetree transactions irrespective of their validity, however a transaction __must__ be  __valid__ before individual operations within it can be processed.
 An invalid transaction is simply discarded by Sidetree nodes.
 The following rules must be followed for determining the validity of a transaction:

 1. The corresponding _anchor file_ must strictly follow the schema defined by the protocol.
 An anchor file with missing or additional properties is invalid.
 1. The corresponding _batch file_ must strictly follow the schema defined by the protocol.
 A batch file with missing or additional properties is invalid.
 1. The operation batch size must not exceed the maximum size specified by the protocol.
 1. The transaction must meet the proof-of-work requirements defined by the protocol.
-1. Every operation batched in the same transaction must adhere to the following requirements to be considered a _well-formed operation_, one _not-well-formed_ operation in the batch renders the entire transaction invalid:
+1. Every operation batched in the same transaction must adhere to the following requirements to be considered a _well-formed operation_, one _not-well-formed_ operation in the batch file renders the entire transaction invalid:

    1. Follow the operation schema defined by the protocol, it must not have missing or additional properties.